How You Can Successfully Overcome Bulimia like Nicole Scherzinger

 Hawaiian celebrity Nicole Scherzinger admitted publicly that she battled with behavioral addiction-bulimia nervosa at the height of her X-factor career in 2012.
 Bulimia is an eating disorder in which the bulimic person eats a lot of food within a short span of time then induces vomiting or takes laxatives to purge the food out.
 Others take diuretics, exercise excessively, fast, or take stimulants to get the food out of their system.

-Bulimia is closely linked to drugs and alcohol addiction, anxiety and depression.
-Bulimics also have a high risk for suicide because they have the tendency to harm themselves.
+Bulimia is closely linked to drugs and alcohol addiction, anxiety, and depression.
+Bulimics also have a high risk of suicide because they have the tendency to harm themselves.